Trams in Graz: Infrastructure

 Graz's tram network is built to standard gauge and is electrified using overhead line at 600 V DC.
-The network is largely double track, with some 3.5 km of single track on the northern, former light railway, section of line 1, and just over 1 km towards the southern terminus of line 5.
+The network is largely double track, with some 3.5 km of single track on the northern, former light railway, section of line 1, and just over 1 km towards the southern terminus of line 5 (construction work to expand line 5 to double tracks will finish in November 2024).
 Most of the track is at grade, with the exception of the subsurface tram stop, with linking tunnels, at the main railway station, and a short tunnel just before the southern terminus of line 5.

 With the exception of the short tunnelled sections, and the former light railway section of line 1, all of the system is street based, with varying degrees of segregation.
 As the trams are single-ended, with doors on only one side, all terminal locations are equipped with turning loops, and all tram stops are to the nearside of the tram.